hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 * Throughput
 * Success Rate

-Alerts should be configured for things like latency spikes, increased error rates and unusual traffic patterns.
+Alerts should be configured for latency spikes, increased error rates and unusual traffic patterns.

 ---